 Here are some tips to save gas while driving, and get the most bang for your buck.

 As a delivery driver, gas is probably your biggest working expense.
 And you’ll be well aware that throughout your shift, the needle on your fuel gauge is only headed in one direction.

 You definitely want to make sure you know how to save gas while driving and get the most bang for your buck.
 Including:

 - Get your car serviced regularly

 - Consider an automatic

 Luckily, there are many ways to save gas and make that tank go a little further.
 If you take these simple tips for saving gas, you’ll be going further for less every day.

 How To Save Gas: Get your car serviced regularly

 One of the best tips for saving gas is to maintain your vehicle.
-Be sure to get your car serviced each year, and maintain it between services.
+Be sure to get your car serviced each year and maintain it between services.
 A well-maintained car can use 10-20% less fuel than one that isn’t serviced.
-Those are some big savings on gas, and will be well worth it in the long run.
+Those are some significant savings on gas and will be well worth it in the long run.